zee-ahmed/vault/website/source/docs/config/index.html.md

 * `disable_hostname` (optional) - Whether or not to prepend runtime telemetry with the machines hostname.
 This is a global option.
 Defaults to false.

+* `circonus_api_token`
+  A valid [Circonus](http://circonus.com/) API Token used to create/manage check.
+If provided, metric management is enabled.

+* `circonus_api_app`
+  A valid app name associated with the API token.
+By default, this is set to "consul".

+* `circonus_api_url`
+  The base URL to use for contacting the Circonus API.
+By default, this is set to "https://api.circonus.com/v2".

+* `circonus_submission_interval`
+  The interval at which metrics are submitted to Circonus.
+By default, this is set to "10s" (ten seconds).

+* `circonus_submission_url`
+  The `check.config.submission_url` field, of a Check API object, from a previously created HTTPTRAP check.

+* `circonus_check_id`
+  The Check ID (not **check bundle**) from a previously created HTTPTRAP check.
+The numeric portion of the `check._cid` field in the Check API object.

+* `circonus_check_force_metric_activation`
+  Force activation of metrics which already exist and are not currently active.
+If check management is enabled, the default behavior is to add new metrics as they are encountered.
+If the metric already exists in the check, it will **not** be activated.
+This setting overrides that behavior.
+By default, this is set to "false".

+* `circonus_check_instance_id`
+  Serves to uniquely identify the metrics coming from this *instance*.
+It can be used to maintain metric continuity with transient or ephemeral instances as they move around within an infrastructure.
+By default, this is set to hostname:application name (e.g. "host123:consul").

+* `circonus_check_search_tag`
+  A special tag which, when coupled with the instance id, helps to narrow down the search results when neither a Submission URL or Check ID is provided.
+By default, this is set to service:app (e.g. "service:consul").

+* `circonus_broker_id`
+  The ID of a specific Circonus Broker to use when creating a new check.
+The numeric portion of `broker._cid` field in a Broker API object.
+If metric management is enabled and neither a Submission URL nor Check ID is provided, an attempt will be made to search for an existing check using Instance ID and Search Tag.
+If one is not found, a new HTTPTRAP check will be created.
+By default, this is not used and a random Enterprise Broker is selected, or, the default Circonus Public Broker.

+* `circonus_broker_select_tag`
+  A special tag which will be used to select a Circonus Broker when a Broker ID is not provided.
+The best use of this is to as a hint for which broker should be used based on *where* this particular instance is running (e.g. a specific geo location or datacenter, dc:sfo).
+By default, this is not used.

 ## Backend Reference

 For the `backend` section, the supported physical backends are shown below.